polterguy/magic/README.md

 Magic also gives you SQL Studio, allowing you to visually design your database, even if you have zero SQL knowledge.
-You can use SQL studio to design your SQL Server database, PostgreSQL database, MySQL database, or SQLite.
+You can use SQL studio to design your SQL Server database, PostgreSQL database, MySQL database, or SQLite database.
 You can also connect to your existing database to manage your existing database from SQL Studio.

 ![Visually design your database using SQL Studio](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-studio-new.jpeg)